 “God chose the foolish things of the world to shame the wise; God chose the weak things of the world to shame the strong” (1 Cor.
 1:27)

 The worldly Jews fought to overthrow Roman power, and they expected Jesus to join them.
-Even Peter objected to the necessity of Jesus suffering and dying, but Jesus responded this way:
+Even Peter objected to the necessity of Jesus suffering and dying, but consider how Jesus responded:

 “Get behind me, Satan!
 You are a stumbling block to me; you do not have in mind the concerns of God, but merely human concerns.”
 (Matt.
 20:23)